Encapsule/onm/src/core/README.md

 ### onm(RAS, JSON) -> DAO

-A Data-Addressable Object (DAO) JSON document proxy is constructed by onm given a Runtime Address Space (RAS) database, and options JSON initialization data.
+A Data-Addressable Object (DAO) JSON document proxy is constructed by onm given a Runtime Address Space (RAS) database, and optional JSON initialization data.

+### onm(DAO) -> DAB

+A Data-Addressable Object (DAO) JSON document proxy may be serialized to a Data Addressable Blob (DAB).

 ### onm(DAO, RIS) -> RAL